 \section{Error analysis}

-To assess the error scaling of the addition algorithm, we must consider three sources of error: the underlying implementation error from using approximations of $\mathcal{B}_A(t)$, the error from BCH, and the error from Trotter.
+To assess the error scaling of our approach, we must consider three sources of error: the underlying implementation error from using approximations of $\mathcal{B}_A(t)$, the error from BCH, and the error from Trotter.
 In \cref{apndx:implementation-error-bch-trotter}, we show that the BCH and Trotter formulas can still be applied on exponentials that have error.
 Then, we use these formulas in \cref{apndx:general-addition-error} to produce the error bounds for addition.
 Finally, in \cref{apndx:multiplication}, we produce the error bounds for multiplication.